Olumuyiwa24/seerbit-vue/README.md

 </h1>

 # SeerBit Checkout Wrapper for VueJS

 Seerbit Vue SDK can be used to integrate the SeerBit payment gateway into your Vue application.
 This module was built and tested using VueJS 3.2.13

+**Vue 3 Support:** This SDK is built for Vue 3.2+ and includes TypeScript definitions for better developer experience.
+It uses the Options API for backward compatibility, and can be used with both Options API and Composition API projects.

 # Requirements

 Register for a merchant account on [Seerbit Merchant Dashboard](https://dashboard.seerbitapi.com) to get started. \
 --> Login -> Settings menu -> API Keys menu -> Copy your public key